r3tex/MapD.jl/README.md

 # MapD
-This Julia package is an interface to MapD and makes use of the `mapdql` and `StreamInsert` tools.
+This Julia package is an interface to MapD (that only works on Linux/Unix) and makes use of the `mapdql` and `StreamInsert` tools.
 It was developed to let people conveniently send DataFrames into MapD for visualization.

 Currently the following data-types are supported: